Crewski/HANotify/README.md

 # HANotify
-Android actionable notifications for Home Assistant
+Android actionable notifications for Home Assistant.

 ## Setup
 1. Copy the fcm-android.py file into your /custom_components/notify/ folder (create it if you don't already have it)